A Tale of Two Cities: London, Dublin and the Irish Literary Revival Part II

 This five week course (2hrs per class) will present some of the key Irish writing and writers from this period.
 It will allow you to explore how the real locations and the ones imagined combined to produce a potent national narrative for a distinctive Irish cultural identity during a crucial period of Anglo-Irish relations.

 Each week, the class will consist of a lecture and a seminar discussion about a writer, a work and an issue to introduce you to the current scholarship on this period.
 Although not formally assessed, you will be expected to read for each week’s classes.
-A reading list will be provided in September.
+A reading list will be provided.

 Fee £65 (10hrs of contact time).